Why rewriting and republishing existing content for LinkedIn might be your best strategy in 2022

 Don’t repost your last post

-Keep at least a one post distance in between your posts.
+Keep at least a one-post distance between your posts.
 Reposting your last post wouldn’t introduce anything new to your page and would result in a loss of traffic.

 Don’t just copy paste